 Music Performance (BM) Learning Outcomes Demonstrate performance skills requisite for artistic self-expression in voice or piano and proficiency in keyboard, sight reading, and conducting.
 Understand and employ the common elements and organizational patterns of music through analysis, arrangement, composition, and improvisation.
 Distinguish the major eras, composers and genres of music history and literature within broad historical, cultural, and stylistic contexts Apply knowledge of current teaching methods, materials, and technology to individual and group instruction in voice or piano.
 Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Music Performance, Voice, Major Requirements CNSV-350, 450, MUSC 105, 151, 152, 205, 206, 237, 238, 251, 252, 265, 327, 328, 332, 420, 453, 465, eight credits of MUVO-171/371, eight credits of MUVO-172/372, eight semesters MUSC 137/337, THTR-107, 15 elective credits from DANC, MUSC, THTR, or any world language.
-Must audition for vocal performance track at the end of sophomore year.
-The degrees Bachelor of Music in Performance, Bachelor of Music Education and Bachelor of Arts in Music are currently granted accreditation by the National Association of Schools of Music, 11250 Roger Bacon Drive, Suite 21, Reston, VA, 20190-5248; 703-437-0700; https://nasm.arts-accredit.org/ Music Theatre (BFA) Program Information This conservatory-style program is for students who demonstrate the talent, potential, commitment, and drive needed to pursue careers as professional musical theatre artists.
+Music Performance, Major Requirements CNSV 350 or 355, MUSC 105, 106, 107, 151, 152, 205, 206, 208, 251, 265, 327, 328, 453, eight credits of MUPI or MUVO 171/371, eight semesters of MUSC 137/337 (min four credits).
+A student must also declare an emphasis from voice or piano.
+Voice Emphasis - MUSC-237, 238, 332, 420, 465, THTR-107, MUTH-300, DANC-110, CNSV-440, eight credits of MUVO-172/372, two courses from THTR-119, 319 (min 1 credit) Piano Emphasis - MUSC-308, 333, 433, CNSV-455 The degrees Bachelor of Music in Performance, Bachelor of Music Education and Bachelor of Music in Music are currently granted accreditation by the National Association of Schools of Music, 11250 Roger Bacon Drive, Suite 21, Reston, VA, 20190-5248; 703-437-0700; https://nasm.arts-accredit.org/ Music Theatre (BFA) Program Information This conservatory-style program is for students who demonstrate the talent, potential, commitment, and drive needed to pursue careers as professional musical theatre artists.
 Students focus in acting, singing, and dancing while enriching their knowledge on the practice of theatre.
 The Viterbo program is an excellent choice for those who aspire to become professional artists.
+Back